tensorflow/mlir-hlo/stablehlo/docs/spec.md

 // %result@(1, 0): [6.0, 8.0, 10.0, 12.0]
 ```

-## all_to_all
+### all_to_all

-### Semantics
+#### Semantics

 ![](images/spec/all_to_all.svg)

-Within each process group in the StableHLO grid, splits the values of the
+Within each process group in the StableHLO process grid, splits the values of
-`operand` tensor along `split_dimension` into parts, scatters the split parts
+the `operand` tensor along `split_dimension` into parts, scatters the split
-between the processes, concatenates the scattered parts along `concat_dimension`
+parts between the processes, concatenates the scattered parts along
-and produces a `result` tensor.
+`concat_dimension` and produces a `result` tensor.

-The operation splits the StableHLO grid into `process_groups` as follows:
+The operation splits the StableHLO process grid into `process_groups` as
+follows:

 * `channel_id <= 0`,
   `cross_replica(replica_groups)`.